 AG week

 There is no doubt that autumn is one of the most exciting times of the year for the world of sugar.
 The sugarbeet and sugarcane harvests start, Halloween is around the corner, and Thanksgiving and Christmas aren’t far away.
-This month, there is a new day to celebrate — the first ever National Real Sugar Day on Friday, Oct.
-14.
+This month, there is a new day to celebrate — the first ever National Real Sugar Day.

 There is a lot of opportunity for the American sugar industry to increase awareness around what real sugar is, according to Sugar Association President and CEO Courtney Gaine.